Mapmo/Uni-CPP/BankProject/ReadMe.txt

-A project for the university during my Object-Oriented Programming Course
+A project for the university during my Object-Oriented Programming Course.
+Documentation.pdf has a proper description of the project in Bulgarian, if needed I can translate it to English.